 Please try to show up 5 minutes early when you need to make a payment.

 What do I wear?

 Bring a water bottle.
-There's a water-fountain in the studio.
+There's water-fountains in the studios.

 What if I don't know how to dance?